+The Audit Committee is chaired by Mr Tsen Keng Yam while the other members are Dato' Kamaruddin Bin Mat Desa and Datuk Dr Ng Bee Ken.
 The Board noted that the Chairmanship of both the Audit Committee and Board are assumed by the same person, Mr Tsen Keng Yam.
-However, it is of the view that Mr Tsen is suitable to hold both positions as he can still bring objective judgement during the Board meetings with regards to the findings and recommendations made by the Audit Committee.
+However, it is of the view that Mr Tsen is suitable to hold both positions as he can still bring objective judgment during the Board meetings with regards to the findings and recommendations made by the Audit Committee.
 Furthermore, he possesses the relevant experience and qualification such as being a member of the Malaysian Institute of Accountants, to ensure an efficient conduct of the Board and Audit Committee's functions and meetings.

-The composition, attendance of meetings, training and summary of the activities carried out by the Audit Committee during the financial year are disclosed in the Audit Committee Report on pages 60 to 61 of this Annual Report.
+The composition, attendance of meetings and summary of the activities carried out by the Audit Committee during the financial year are disclosed in the Audit Committee Report on pages 61 to 62 of this Annual Report.
 The activities of the Audit Committee are governed by the terms of reference that is approved by the Board.

 The Audit Committee meets no fewer than 5 times a year.
-During the financial year ended 31 March 2021, a total of 5 Audit Committee meetings were held.
+During the financial year ended 31 March 2022, a total of 5 Audit Committee meetings were held.